 - Buy a Shredder.
-Shredders are inexpensive these days; about $25 in most office supply stores.
-Buy one.
-Use it religiously.
+Shredders are inexpensive and can be bought at any office supply store.
+Buy one and use it religiously.
 It is the cheapest and easiest way to protect your privacy.
 Shred any paperwork containing personal information before it hits the trash can.
 Dumpster-diving is the practice of looking through trash for personal information and is the most common method that identity thieves use to get personal information.
 Here are items you should certainly shred.

-- All of those credit card applications you get in the mail.
+- Credit card applications you get in the mail

-- Pay stubs, bank statement, and bank deposit receipts.
+- Pay stubs, bank statements, and bank deposit receipts

 - What to Look For on Your Report.
 If you find incorrect information, don't panic.
 Use our credit repair methods to challenge accounts you know aren't yours.
 It could just be a mistake.